 “This model is a major improvement in our understanding of the spread of diseases from animals to people.
 We hope it can be used to help communities prepare and respond to disease outbreaks, as well as to make decisions about environmental change factors that may be within their control.”

 The researchers hope that using the model, decision-makers will be able to assess the effect that planned changes on land use – such as converting grassland to agriculture – could have on spread of zoonotic diseases.

 In a study published in the journal Methods in Ecology and Evolution, the researchers describe how they successfully used the model to predict current patterns of Lassa fever spread.

 Lassa fever is a zoonotic viral disease that is endemic in many countries in West Africa and common in other countries in the region.

 Like Ebola virus, Lassa virus causes an acute, potentially fatal hemorrhagic illness.
 The virus spreads to humans via contact with rat urine or feces, causing illness that lasts 2-21 days.

 Estimates of how many people are affected by Lassa fever each year are highly varied as often the symptoms are not severe, and when they are, they can be mistaken for malaria.
 Current estimates range from 100,000 to 1 million.

-In their study, Prof. Jones and colleagues predict that by 2070, the number of people with Lassa fever will rise from 195,125 to 406,725 as a result of climate change and human population growth.
+In their study, Prof. Jones and colleagues predict that by 2070, the number of people with Lassa fever will

 The model brings together changes in the host’s distribution pattern as the environment changes with the mechanisms of how the disease spreads from animals to people.
 The researchers note this has not been done before.